thechillbasu/Kanban-Sticky-Notes/README.md

 ### Data Persistence
 - Automatic localStorage persistence for all tasks and timer states
 - Data migration support for backward compatibility with older versions
-- Timer start times persisted to maintain accuracy across sessions
+- Real-world timestamps persisted to track time even when browser is closed
 - Storage availability detection with user warnings
 - All task data stored locally in browser (no external servers)